edinburgh-napier/set09121/lectures/lecture19.md

 ---

-#Memory Alignment and Cache Coherence
+# Memory Alignment and Cache Coherence
 - We talked about this during our memory and resource management lectures.
 - Memory alignment means that data is aligned in memory, allowing the minimal reads to occur to access the data we need.
-- Cache coherency we discussed the difference in processing a multi-dimensional array using different indices due to memory layout.
+- For cache coherency we discussed the difference in processing a multi-dimensional array using different indices, due to memory layout.
 For example, the first `for` loop below is faster than the second.

 ```cpp
 for (int i=0; i < 32; i++)